 Other Air Standards

 There are other requirements and issues related to clean air.
-Included are New Source Performance Standards (NSPS) in particular source categories, and State Implementation Plans (SIPs).
+Included are the New Source Performance Standards (NSPS) for the criteria air pollutants.
+This NSPS apply to new and modified stationary sources.
+To implement the NAAQS EPA established requirements for states; EPA reviews and approves these State Implementation Plans (SIPs).

 New Source Performance Standards (NSPS)